StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 It is important to monitor the restarts for each container in a Kubernetes cluster.
 Containers can restart for a variety of reasons, including issues with the application or the infrastructure.
 To ensure that the application is running smoothly, StackState has set up a monitor that tracks the number of container restarts over a 10-minute period.
 If there are more than 3 restarts during this time frame, the container's health state will be set to DEVIATING, indicating that there may be an issue that needs to be investigated.

+### Service span duration

+Monitors the duration of the server and consumer spans.
+When the 95th percentile of the duration is greater than the threshold (default 5000ms) the monitor has a Deviating state.
+This monitor supports overriding settings via [monitor argument overrides](/use/alerting/k8s-override-monitor-arguments.md).

+### Service span error ratio

+Percentage of server and consumer spans that are in an error state for a Kubernetes service.
+This monitor supports overriding settings via [monitor argument overrides](/use/alerting/k8s-override-monitor-arguments.md).

 ### Statefulset desired replicas

 It is important that the desired number of replicas for a StatefulSet is being met.
 StatefulSets are used to manage stateful applications and require a specific number of replicas to function properly.